Alexander Timans

 Alexander Timans, Christoph-Nikolas Straehle, Kaspar Sakmann, Eric Nalisnick

-ICCV 2023 Workshop on Uncertainty Quantification for Computer Vision
+ICCV Workshop on Uncertainty Quantification for CV, 2023

 Links: Paper

-We quantify the uncertainty in multi-object 2D bounding box predictions via conformal prediction, achieving practically useful prediction intervals with guaranteed per-class coverage for the bounding box coordinates.
+We quantify the uncertainty in multi-object 2D bounding box predictions via conformal prediction, producing tight prediction intervals with guaranteed per-class coverage for the bounding box coordinates.

 project image